 - 3.16.
-During the Plan Year, the Trustee, with the assistance of its investment advisers, considered the extent to which the return on investments relating to the default investment strategies outlined above (after deduction of any charges relating to those investments) is consistent with the investment aims and objectives for the arrangements. - 3.17.
+The Trustee understands the potential for higher returns and the benefits of diversification, relative to more traditional asset classes (such as bonds or equities), that illiquid assets can offer.
+While these potential benefits are recognised by the Trustee, the Trustee is also aware of the associated risks for members.
+Given the potential for valuations of illiquid assets to not reflect their true value at a given time, as well as concerns over liquidity management, the Trustee does not consider direct investment in an illiquid asset fund to be suitable for members of the Plan at present but will continue to monitor developments. - 3.17.
+During the Plan Year, the Trustee, with the assistance of its investment advisers, considered the extent to which the return on investments relating to the default investment strategies outlined above (after deduction of any charges relating to those investments) is consistent with the investment aims and objectives for the arrangements. - 3.18.
 The Trustee considers that during the Plan Year the default options remained appropriate and have been broadly consistent with the Trustee's investment objectives for them.
-However, as set out above, the Trustee are currently considering the possibility of changes to the lifestyle arrangement.